Lightering: Wet bulk

 Lightering for tankers typically occurs in the EEZ, generally between 20 nmi and 60 nmi from the shore, and can be performed while the ships are at anchor, drifting, or underway.
 The product is typically transferred using specialized hoses which offload cargo from the larger vessel to the smaller.
 Fenders are used to separate the two ships moored to each other and prevent damage while the cargo is being transferred.

 Dry bulk

 In many developing nations, such as China and especially India, dry bulk vessels still often lighter so they can meet draft restrictions at ports with no natural deep water access or without channels dredged to sufficient depth to allow safe transit.

 In dry bulk, lightering can be undertaken one of two ways.
-If the vessel to be lightered is geared, then it can discharge cargo to smaller, ungeared vessels (typically barges).
+If the vessel to be lightered is geared (i.e., supplied with cranes), then it can discharge cargo to smaller, ungeared vessels (typically barges).
 If the vessel to be lightered is gearless, then floating cranes are often used to transfer cargo to another vessel or barge.
 A roll-on/roll-off discharge facility, a floating platform, can also be used to connect the vessels.

 Also, though not very common, vessels will sometimes lighter before (or even between) berthings, shifting to shallower berths to discharge more quickly and free up space for larger vessels.